 The Nonindustrial Timber Management Plan (NTMP) or Notice of Timber Operations (Notice) for proposed timber operations provided for by Article 7.5, Chapter 8, Part 2, Division 4 of the PRC (commencing with Sec.
-4593) shall be submitted in writing to the Director and shall contain the information specified in 14 CCR 1090.5 at the Department of Forestry and Fire Protection Region[/Area] Office having jurisdiction for the timber operations.
-[NOTE: for CDF addresses, see Section 1032.]
+4593) shall be submitted in writing to the Director at the appropriate CAL FIRE Review Team Office having jurisdiction for the timber operations, and shall contain the information specified in 14 CCR § 1090.5.
+[NOTE: For CAL FIRE Review Team Office addresses, see 14 CCR § 1032.]